 Being diagnosed with cancer is life changing and can turn your world upside down while taking your dignity with it.
 The Dignity Robe was designed to give women comfort and control, both emotionally and physically, while going through radiation therapy for breast and lung cancer.

 When a patient goes to the Cancer Centre for the first time, they’re given a gift.
-More than just material, it is a gift of dignity and respect.
 They are given a Dignity Robe.
-These robes come in a choice of colours and open in the front and on the sides with Velcro allowing women the control to be partially covered during treatment.
+These robes come in a choice of colours and open in the front and on the sides with velcro allowing women the control to be partially covered during treatment.

 “It’s a traumatic experience,” said Audrey Festeryga, a breast cancer patient.
 “You don’t know what to expect going through treatment.
 Unlike a hospital gown, these Dignity Robes provide you with a level of comfort, ease and privacy during a fairly intimate situation.
 They are pretty, practical and I plan on keeping mine as a gardening smock when I no longer need it for therapy.
 Whoever thought of these, really knew what they were doing.”